Brenda Fisher

 Brenda Fisher BEM (9 June 1927 – 2 August 2022) was an English long-distance swimmer.
 In 1951 she broke the women's world record for swimming the English Channel, becoming a celebrity, and was given the British Sportswoman of the Year Award.

-Life
+Biography

 Fisher was born and raised in Scartho, North East Lincolnshire, the daughter of a Grimsby trawler skipper, learned to swim at the age of 9, and initially became a speed swimmer.